 Examining [2] for what drives the SRD requirement for OBD-R4, CASE#1, the use is much different than R4.
 As outlined in Section 7, the R3 tile is meant to support low-triangularity H-mode research and as such has much higher input power than for OBD-R4.
-In fact, many DivSOL and PED requests have heat flux that exceed CASE#1, but are declared to be to challenging without additional radiative exhaust or further confirmation of the heat flux width scaling.
-This means the physics program would benefit from an OBD-R3 which can exceed the given requirements.
+In fact, many DivSOL and PED requests have heat flux

 Figure 1: Equilibrium which drives OBD-R4 requirement for CASE#1 and the heat flux profile modeling (right).
-The green-dashed line is the time-averaged heat flux, assuming fast sweeping.
+The green-dashed line is the time-averaged heat flux, assuming fast sweeping, while the red is the peak encountered over the scan.